 The Louisa Nelson Awards

-For Charlie and Andy Nelson, the remarkable three years since opening Nelson’s Green Brier Distillery has been an unbelievable and exhilarating ride.
-Their valued voice in Nashville is resonating among the locals and they want to return their gratitude with an in-kind gesture.
+The remarkable three years since opening Nelson’s Green Brier Distillery has been an unbelievable and exhilarating ride.
 We created the Louisa Nelson Awards as an annual accolade honoring women of achievement, inspiration, and vision in Nashville who show exemplary successes in their field and leadership in the community.
-The second annual Louisa Nelson Awards ceremony is scheduled for September 18, 2017 at the distillery.
+The Second Annual Louisa Nelson Awards ceremony is scheduled for September 18, 2017 at the Distillery.

 "Many know the story of our great-great-great grandfather, Charles Nelson -- the pioneering founder of Nelson’s Green Brier Distillery and the leading producer of Tennessee Whiskey in America in the late 1800s," says Charlie Nelson, "but few know about Louisa, his devoted and hard working wife who assumed control of the family business after his death in 1891, until Prohibition forced her to shutter it in 1909.
 At the time, she was one of the only women ever to have run a commercial distillery.
 In addition being a powerful business owner, Louisa Nelson displayed enlightened leadership that benefited the entire community.
 Today, her foundation and business model remains a driving force in our own practices, and we named the big copper still that anchors our production floor 'Miss Louisa,' in her honor."

-To commemorate Louisa's role in the brand's history, the Nelson brothers have established the Louisa Nelson Awards, given to three Nashville-area business women who embody the characteristics of their ancestor: hard working women excelling in their industries and making a positive impact in their community.
+To commemorate Louisa's role in the brand's history, the Louisa Nelson Awards are given to three Nashville-area business women who embody the characteristics of their ancestor: hard working women excelling in their industries and making a positive impact in their community.
 To celebrate each award recipient, Nelson's Green Brier Distillery will make a significant donation to a local charity of her choosing.

 2016 award recipients